Practical Nurse Certificate (LPN)

 Your first step toward a nursing career

 *Note: these are nursing classes only.
-A transcript review will determine if you need other prerequisites in addition to the nursing classes, which could result in two additional terms of study and evening options available, but not on the weekend.
+A transcript review will determine if you need other prerequisites in addition to the nursing classes.
+This could result in two additional terms of study (only evening options available).

 Most courses—including all those that require off-site clinical experiences—are held on weekends.
-The program begins with the spring semester in January, with weekend lecture and lab classes.
-Depending on how many prerequisites you need, you may also take some evening courses.
+The weekend program begins in the spring semester (January) and includes lecture and lab classes.
+Note: depending on how the prerequisites you need for the program, you may be required to take courses in the evening.

 One of New York’s best